Thursday, September 1, 2016

 "We definitely haven't had the severity of bites that we had in the past," Base said.
 "Our community has been somewhat safer because of the law that was passed."2

-1Osh Gosh, the heroic golden retriever that gained fame for intervening in the 2004 pit bull mauling that prompted Salina's pit bull ban died in March 2011.
+1Osh Gosh, the heroic golden retriever who gained fame for intervening in the 2004 pit bull mauling that prompted Salina's pit bull ban died in March 2011.
+"Heroic dog that saved toddler dies," Salina Journal, March 20, 2011 (www.salina.com)

 Council Bluffs, Iowa